okhanokbay/MapViewPlus/README.md

 **3) Setup your CalloutView:**

-- Create any view in a xib file or programmatically:
+- Create any view in an xib file (or programmatically):

 <img src="https://github.com/okhanokbay/MapViewPlus/blob/master/Example/calloutview_example.png">